dannyramasawmy/ElasticMatrix/README.md

 - All functions in src-pw (Except calculateDispersionCurves) have been re-factored to the BUG coding standard.

 2019-07-18
-- reorder folders, delete some data and papers from documentation (replaced with a reference list)
+- Reorder folders, delete some data and papers from documentation (replaced with a reference list).

 2019-07-16
-- sorting of calculation parameters when calling .calculate needs 2 of 4, frequency + angle/phase-speed/wavenumber
+- Sorting of calculation parameters when calling .calculate needs 2 of 4, frequency + angle/phase-speed/wavenumber.
-- examples updated
+- Examples updated.

 2019-07-12
-- Dispersion curve algorithm is much faster
+- Dispersion curve algorithm is much faster.
-- examples folder is almost complete
+- Examples folder is almost complete.

 2019-07-04
-- Dispersion curve tracing still needs updating
+- Dispersion curve tracing still needs updating.
-- Automatic sorting of calculation parameters (angles, frequencies, wave-numbers, phase-speed) needs updating
+- Automatic sorting of calculation parameters (angles, frequencies, wave-numbers, phase-speed) needs updating.
-- examples folder is still being populated
+- Examples folder is still being populated.

 2019-06-26:
-- All methods are implemented
+- All methods are implemented.
-- dispersion curve tracing needs to be made more robust, use the coarse method for now
+- Dispersion curve tracing needs to be made more robust, use the coarse method for now.
-- examples folder is being populated
+- Examples folder is being populated.

 2019-05-11:
 - Initial commit, there are a few bugs in the dispersion curve functionality.